-It is a faculty expectation for beginning students to be academically prepared to undertake the advanced study of nursing, clinical, and basic sciences.
-The curriculum features the intensive use of informational technology for educational purposes.
-All students must possess basic computer skills and equipment prior to enrollment.
-These skills and equipment include, but are not limited to:
+It is a faculty expectation for students to be academically prepared to undertake the advanced study of nursing, clinical, and basic sciences.
+The curriculum features the intensive use of technology for educational purposes.
+All students must possess basic computer skills and equipment prior to enrollment including, but not limited to\: